Germany: Climate activists occupy coal mine, power plants | DW | 26.09.2020

 Ende Gelände alliance is supported by a number of climate initiatives, including Fridays for Futures and the Anti-Coal-Kidz, whose members are also taking part in Saturday's protests.

-Fridays for Futures held a day of global action last Friday — the first since the global coronavirus pandemic forced activists to move their protests online.
+Fridays for Futures held a day of global action on Friday, the first since the global coronavirus pandemic forced activists to move their protests online.

-Read more: Fridays for Future: Thousands rally across Germany — live updates
+Read more: Fridays for Future: Climate strikers are back on the streets

 kmm/mm (AP, epd, dpa)